ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Learned more about JS loops.

 **Thoughts:** Not that different from loops in other languages, althought a refresher was nice

+### Day 25: July 8, 2021

+**Today's Progress**: Went through various JS exercises

+**Thoughts:** Still running through fundamentals on TOP, did various JS exercises such as temp conversion, sumall, removeFromArray, repeatString, leapYear, and a couple more.
+Not too challenging, the syntax is starting to really stick